saifulislamdev/budcode-backend/endpoints.md

 ### Body Parameters

 If any of these values are not passed in, the value will remain the same.
-If any value is provided, the old value will be replaced.
+If any value is provided, the old value will be replaced ENTIRELY (the old value will be reset and set to new value).

 `name`: project name
 `description`: project description